 Double curved shapes are easily produced in composite materials at almost no extra cost.
 For production of limited series the relatively low moulding costs are an additional benefit.

-Experience shows that the use of carbon fibre can realise a weight decrease between 20 – 400%.
-The specific weight of composites varies between 1.5 and 2.0 compared to 2.7 to 7.8 for aluminium and steel.
+Experience shows that the use of composites can realise a weight saving of 20% to 400%.
+The specific weight of composites varies between 1.5 and 2.0 kg/L compared to 2.7 to 7.8 kg/L for aluminium and steel.

 Slender constructions and seamless façades are examples of aesthetics driven design.
 These type of structures are impossible to construct with traditional materials.